Mindy Carson: Recordings

 Carson signed with RCA Victor in 1949.
 The initial several records she cut for the label failed to sell but the success of Eileen Barton's novelty hit "If I Knew You Were Coming I'd've Baked a Cake" prompted RCA to try a similar recording for her.
 Her recording of "Candy and Cake" was backed with "My Foolish Heart" and the record became a rare two-sided hit.
 Follow-up records failed to sell and Carson was dropped from RCA in 1952.

-Carson then went to Columbia Records, and her duet with Guy Mitchell, "Cause I Love You That's-A-Why", reached #25 on the Billboard.
+Carson then went to Columbia Records, and her duet with Guy Mitchell, "Cause I Love You That's-A-Why", reached no. 25 on the Billboard chart.
 She also guest-starred on ABC's 1957 series The Guy Mitchell Show.
 "All the Time and Everywhere", a big hit in the United Kingdom for Dickie Valentine, went nowhere for Carson and other U.S. recording artists.
-A cover of The Gaylords' big hit "Tell Me You're Mine" charted at No. 22, and a few others made the top 30 in 1952, 1953 and 1954.

-Her song "Memories Are Made of This" with the Ray Conniff Orchestra was issued in 1955.
+A cover of The Gaylords' big hit "Tell Me You're Mine" charted at no. 22, and other recordings made the top 30 in 1952, 1953 and 1954.
+Her cover of "Memories Are Made of This" with the Ray Conniff Orchestra was issued in 1955.

-In August 1955, she scored a hit when her recording of "Wake the Town and Tell the People" reached No. 13, despite the fact that the trends in popular music were moving to rock and roll and like many of her contemporaries she did not have much feel for the format.
-Carson had a minor hit with "The Fish", the single prior to "Wake The Town...", which was a light rocker based on a proposed dance craze.
+In August 1955, she scored a hit when her recording of "Wake the Town and Tell the People" reached no. 13, despite the fact that the trends in popular music were moving to rock and roll and, like many of her contemporaries, she did not have much feel for the format.
+Carson had a minor hit with "The Fish", the single prior to "Wake the Town...", which was a light rocker based on a proposed dance craze.
 The record appeared in both the Cashbox and Music Vendor retail surveys.
-She had only one more hit with a white R&B cover, Ivory Joe Hunter's "Since I Met You Baby" in 1957.
+She had only one more hit, with a white R&B cover of Ivory Joe Hunter's "Since I Met You Baby" in 1957.
 Carson was dropped from Columbia in 1958.
 She released three more singles on Philips, Joy, and W&G Records before retiring from recording in 1960.
 Carson also recorded two LPs, Mindy Carson and Orchestra, and Baby, Baby, Baby, both based around the gimmick of every song having a variation of the same title.